cs160-berkeley/prog02b-fa18-zzyyzzzzy/README.md

 Name: Zuojun Zheng

+Submission Time on bCourse: Oct 6 at 3:06am

+Note:
+1, I would like to use one of my slip days to get the extra 5 bonuses point for the project.
-Note: Hi, this is Zuojun, My apk file is under this path "NewRepresnet/app/build/outputs/apk/debug/" Thank you very much!!!
+2, My apk file is under this path "NewRepresnet/app/build/outputs/apk/debug/" Thank you very much!!!

 Here is the link to my youtube vedio:https://youtu.be/ehFNNfSSY1c